onkar895/Namaste-React/DEBOUNCING/Notes.md

 ## Performance - Why Debouncing Matters:

 -   Debouncing is crucial for optimizing performance by minimizing unnecessary API calls.

+-   The main goal of debouncing is to optimize performance and prevent unnecessary function executions, especially in scenarios where the function might be triggered rapidly or repeatedly.

 -   Consider a scenario where a user searches for "Iphone 14 Max" with 14 letters.
 Without debouncing, a thousand searches could result in a staggering 14,000 API calls.